Vision Transformers with Hierarchical Attention: Introduction

-Motivated by \cite{dosovitskiy2021image}, a large amount of literature on vision transformer has emerged to resolve the problems caused by the domain gap between computer vision and NLP \cite{heo2021rethinking,liu2021swin,wang2021pyramid,xu2021co,fan2021multiscale}.
+Motivated by \cite{dosovitskiy2021image}, a large amount of literature on vision transformers has emerged to resolve the problems caused by the domain gap between computer vision and NLP \cite{heo2021rethinking,liu2021swin,wang2021pyramid,xu2021co,fan2021multiscale}.
 From our point of view, one major problem of vision transformers is that the sequence length of image patches is much longer than that of tokens (words) in an NLP application, thus leading to high computational/space complexity when computing the Multi-Head Self-Attention (\textbf{MHSA}).
 Some efforts have been dedicated to resolving this problem.
-PVT \cite{wang2021pyramid} and MViT \cite{fan2021multiscale} downsample the feature to compute attention in a reduced length at the cost of losing contextual details.
-Swin Transformer \cite{liu2021swin} computes attention within small windows to model local relationships.
-It gradually enlarges the receptive field through shifting windows and stacking more layers.
+ToMe \cite{bolya2023token} improves the throughput of existing ViT models \cite{dosovitskiy2021image} by systematically merging similar tokens through the utilization of a general and light-weight matching algorithm.
+PVT \cite{wang2021pyramid} and MViT \cite{fan2021multiscale} downsample the feature to compute attention in a reduced length of tokens but at the cost of losing fine-grained details.
+Swin Transformer \cite{liu2021swin} computes attention within small windows to model local relationships, and it gradually enlarges the receptive field by shifting windows and stacking more layers.
 From this point of view, Swin Transformer \cite{liu2021swin} may still be suboptimal because it works in a similar manner to CNNs and needs many layers to model long-range dependencies \cite{dosovitskiy2021image}.

-Instead of computing the attention score in the spatial dimension, CoaT \cite{xu2021co} computes attention in a channel-wise manner and thus may be less effective in modeling global feature dependencies \cite{hu2020squeeze}.
+Building upon the discussed strengths of downsampling-based transformers \cite{wang2021pyramid,fan2021multiscale} and window-based transformers \cite{liu2021swin}, each with its distinctive merits, we aim to harness their complementary advantages.
+Downsampling-based transformers excel at directly modeling global dependencies but may sacrifice fine-grained details, while window-based transformers effectively capture local dependencies but may fall short in global dependency modeling.
+As widely accepted, both global and local information is essential for visual scene understanding.
+Motivated by this insight, our approach seeks to amalgamate the strengths of both paradigms, enabling the direct modeling of both global and local dependencies.